nipype/pydra/new-docs/source/index.rst

 =====

 Pydra is a lightweight, Python 3.11+ dataflow engine for computational graph construction, manipulation, and distributed execution.
-Designed as a successor to created for Nipype_, Pydra is a general-purpose engine that supports analytics in any scientific domain.
+Designed as a successor to Nipype_, Pydra is a general-purpose engine that supports analytics in any scientific domain.
-Pydra helps build reproducible, scalable, reusable, and fully automated, provenance tracked scientific workflows that combine Python functions and shell commands.
+Pydra helps build reproducible, scalable, reusable scientific workflows that combine Python functions and shell commands.

-The power of Pydra lies in ease of workflow creation and execution for complex multiparameter map-reduce operations, and the use of global cache (see :ref:`Design philosophy` for the rationale behind its design).
+The power of Pydra lies in ease of constructing workflows, containing complex multiparameter map-reduce operations, in Python code and the use of a global cache (see :ref:`Design philosophy` for the rationale behind its design).

 Pydra's key features are:

+* Combine diverse tasks, implemented in `Python functions <./tutorial/python.html>`__ or stand-alone `shell commands <./tutorial/shell.html>`__, into coherent `workflows <./tutorial/workflow.html>`__
 * Map-reduce like semantics (see :ref:`Splitting and combining`)
-* Dynamic workflow construction using Python code (see :ref:`Dynamic workflow construction`)
+* Dynamic workflow construction using Python code (see :ref:`Dynamic construction`)
-* Modular execution backends (see `Advanced execution <./tutorial/advanced-execution.html>`__)
+* Modular execution systems for varied deployment on cloud, HPC, etc... (see `Execution options <./tutorial/advanced-execution.html>`__)
-* Global cache support to reduce recomputation (see :ref:`Hashing and caching`)
 * Support for the execution of tasks in containerized environments (see :ref:`Containers and environments`)
+* Global caching to reduce recomputation (see :ref:`Hashing and caching`)
-* Strong type-checking and type-hinting support (see :ref:`Typing and file-formats`)
+* Support for strong type-checking, including file types, at workflow construction time (see :ref:`Typing and file-formats`)

 Installation